Bootstrap Robust Prescriptive Analytics: Bootstrap Robust Prescriptions with Contextual Information

-The previous theorem gives an explicit characterization of the bootstrap performance of the nearest neighbors formulation.
-Choosing the robustness radius $r_n$ yielding a desired bootstrap disappointment $b$ can not be done analytically, but thanks to the convex characterization \eqref{eq:nn-radius} of the minimum bootstrap radii $r^\star_{j, n}$ it can nevertheless be carried out numerically in a tractable fashion.
+The previous result indicates that our bootstrap distance function $B$ is in some precise sense optimal in safeguarding any nominal formulation against overfitting on bootstrap data.
+Choosing the robustness radius $r(n)$ yielding a desired bootstrap disappointment $b$ cannot however be done analytically.
+However, thanks to the convex characterization \eqref{eq:nn-radius} of the minimum bootstrap radii $r^j_{n}$ it can nevertheless be carried out numerically in a tractable fashion.
+It is also trivial to see that adding robustness to the extent $r(n) \geq \tfrac{\left(\log(n)+\log(\tfrac{1}{b})\right)}{n}$ suffices to have bootstrap disappointment at most $b$.
+When we scale the robustness radius in such a way that

+then the disappointment on bootstrap data asymptotically converges to zero when the number of training data points $n$ tends to infinity.
+To be asymptotically consistent the robust nearest neighbors formulation needs to satisfy \( \lim_{n\to\infty} \tfrac{n\sqrt{r(n)}}{k(n)} = 0 \) as pointed out in Theorem \ref{thm:consitencty-robust-nn}.
+Asymptotically vanishing disappointment on bootstrap data can be combined with consistency by taking a number of nearest neighbors $k(n)=\ceil{\min\{cn^{\delta}, n\}}$ for some $c>0$ and $\delta\in(0,1)$ while at the same time scaling the robustness radius as $r(n) = t n^\gamma$ with $-1<\gamma<2 (\delta-1)$ for any $t>0$.
+For the Nadaraya-Watson formulation a slightly improved result can be established and is stated in Corollary \ref{thm:bootstrap-nw}.
+We omit its proof and refer the reader to Appendix \ref{ssec:proof-corollary}.